Sports-Analytics-Club-at-UTD/Basketball-Bash/README.md

 2) Analyzing player performance on a weekly basis from the 2023-2024 and 2024-2025 season
 3) Projecting every player's weekly box score performance for the 2025-2026 season using time-series forecasting
 4) Visualizing player impact in various boxscore stats such as PTS, REB, AST, STL, BLK through radar charts and weekly projection plots
-5) Applying projections and insights to Fantasy Basketball CAT Leagues to guide fantasy managers to draft the best team to win!
+5) Applying projections and insights to Fantasy Basketball CAT Leagues to guide fantasy managers to draft the best team to win their league!